 Sometimes you may think you don't need to do this analysis stage, that you already know the corruption problems.
-But this is probably not a good way to proceed: there may well be corruption issues that are not high on your radar but are even more important - or aggravating - than the ones you are most aware of.
+But this is not a safe way to proceed: there may well be corruption issues that are not high on your radar but are even more important - or aggravating - than the ones you are most aware of.
 Furthermore, many of the analyses done in the last few decades have led to the realisation that the issues uncovered were not just the work of a few corrupt officers, revealing more deep-seated problems such as poor hiring, relaxed supervision, lack of investigations, collusion with criminals, and so on.
 Here is guidance on how to organise a simple analysis:

 - Your own staff are usually well aware of the corruption issues.
 You can ask a group of them to develop the spectrum of the problems and their relative importance.
 They can use some of the guidance available in this website. - There are likely to be good groups in your country who can do a diagnosis of corruption vulnerabilities in your Police Service and/or Ministry: commission one of them - Review the available data on police corruption offences and surveys on perceptions of police corruption - You may have specialist groups with extra knowledge, like internal audit, internal affairs units, and staff at your College of Policing.
-External groups often have relevant knowledge, e.g. civil society groups, police complaints commissions, ombudsman - Internal affairs units and inspection directorates of police services in other countries or forces may be willing to assist you.
+External groups often have relevant knowledge, e.g. civil society groups, police complaints commissions, ombudsman - Internal affairs units and inspection directorates of police services in other countries or forces may be willing to assist you. - NGOs in the country that specialise on police issues are likely to have information that will inform your diagnosis.
+For example, the NGO Corruption Watch in South Africa receives reports of corruption from citizens across the country, which it collects in person, or more frequently by means of telephone, e-mail, regular mail and social media platforms.
+According to its 2017 annual report, Corruption Watch received 2,700 reports of police corruption between 1 January and 30 June 2017 (Quoted in Peiffer et al 2018).